mayra-mendoza/mayra-mendoza/README.md

 ## Hi there 👋

-**mayra-mendoza/mayra-mendoza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
-- My name is Mayra Mendoza
+My name is Mayra Mendoza and..
 - 🔭 I’m currently working on microbial community structure
 - 🌱 I’m currently learning german
 - 👯 I’m looking to collaborate on ...